amitrrao/ReactApp/README.md

 ### Description

 This is an exercise for developing a UI application using React.
+It is built using the create-react-app starter project.

 ### System Requirements
 * [Node](https://nodejs.org/en/download/)